 Drag the sliders to balance the image’s red, green, blue, and yellow components.
 Try not to move the hue too far toward purer hues because they tend to be more difficult to recover later.

 When you’re done adjusting the colors, save your document.

 Using Multiple Adjustments Layers

-This method works best when using multiple adjustments layers instead of just one.
+This method works best when using multiple adjustment layers instead of just one.
 It’s easier to control which areas receive different amounts of correction at once rather than having to correct each part individually.

 To add another adjustment layer:

-- Name the layer whatever you’d like.
+- Name the layer, whatever you’d like.
 For example, let’s call it “Color Correction.”

 - Double-click the top most layer to bring up the Properties panel for that layer.
 Click OK to accept the current values.